ArchAngel776/555restaurant/README.md

 ### Prepare

 You have a raw version in the front of your eyes.
-Now you must install required dependences.
+Now you must install required dependencies.
 Just use:

 ``npm install``

-When all dependences are ready let's go to the building.
+When all dependencies are ready let's go to the building.
 Exec command:

 ``npm run build``